wzhliang/make/README.md

 # make

-A makefile system that ease the pain of working with multiple micro services in a Kubernetes cluster.
+A Makefile system that ease the pain of working with multiple micro services in a Kubernetes cluster.

 Features: